operator-framework/operator-sdk/website/content/en/docs/olm-integration/tutorial-bundle.md

 INFO[0040] OLM has successfully installed "memcached-operator.v0.0.1"
 ```

 **Note:** If the bundle that is being installed has dependencies, the `--index-image` flag allows adding a bundle to a catalog that contains that bundle's dependencies.

+**Note:** If the version of `operator-sdk` you are using is < `v1.22.0` then the SQLite bundle format will be used by default rather than the new FBC bundle format.
+Due to this, you will need to specify the index image when runnning `operator-sdk run bundle` by adding `--index-image=quay.io/operator-framework/opm:v1.23.0`.
+This prevents any issues that may occur from using the default index image of `quay.io/operator-framework/opm:latest`.
 <!-- TODO(jmccormick2001): add `scorecard` usage here -->

 ### Upgrading a bundle to a newer version